tomharman/progressionpack-static/README.md

 ```
 Then save and commit-push to Github.
 Your next build will have removed any links to team members.

 The same also works locally.
-Just run `make serve-teamsafe` or `make-build-teamsafe` to test.
+Just run `make serve-teamsafe` or `make build-teamsafe` to test.

 _If running locally, remember to also change your jekyll serve command accordingly_